 - Designing a Subscription Box That’s Worth Unboxing Every Month

 If you recognize an opportunity in a certain niche, you might be on to your next successful online business idea.
 Niche products cater to a unique audience.
 When done well, they serve a specific community.

-Niches could be based on industry, demographic, pricing, geography, values, product attributes, and more.
+Niches could be based on industry, demographic, price point, geography, values, product attributes, and more.
 Really, a niche could be anything specific enough to target a small group of potential customers.
 For example:

 - Conscious consumers: think vegan, sustainable, and eco-friendly products and brands.

-- Pet owners: why not start a pet business?
-You could even drill down by pet type.
+- Pet owners: you could even drill down by pet type.